djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2022-03-09-man-im-really-excited.markdown

 I've learned more and more that I wouldn't be affected the way I am, and that I wouldn't be joyous in the way I am, if this were the case.
 I'm not emotional, per se, but I've grown to embrace the human side of me.

 In conclusion, I'm pretty excited!
+It's great when things seem like they'll work out how you've hoped!